jahid90/sudoku-service/README.md

 # sudoku-service
-A service to solve sudoku puzzle
+A service to solve sudoku puzzles

 ## Setup